mcraeteisha/mvc-tech-blog/README.md

 ## Learnings and Issues
 Some of the learnings I'm taking away from this project are:
 1. I had an issue with my Models that was causing a Sequelize Database Error.
 My tables were not being properly created based on the Models I'd set up.
 Thanks to help from a TA, Sean, I realized that I was passing unecessary sequelize information in my Post and Comment models (such as timestamps and freeTableName).
 This was the biggest issue I faced with this assignment.
 If I ever run into a similar Sequelize Database Error, I'll know where to look!
 2. Some of the handlebars pages were a little tricky to get right.
+In the end I think that my posts were not associated with any users and, as such, were not displaying for me.
+But I also think some of my handlebars pages just weren't correct.
-3. I definitely still struggle with Authentication, which is something I look forward to learning more about in the future.ion of tasks would have made for a better start.
+3. I definitely still struggle with Authentication, which is something I look forward to learning more about in the future.
+I struggled to get the login/logout pages to function properly for this assignment.

 ## Future Application Updates
-* xxx
+* Update Handlebars displays and get posts to display
+* Fix Authentication and Login/Logout issues

 ## Contributors